kelseyhightower/kubernetes-the-hard-way/docs/03-client-tools.md

 Here we create an SSH key pair for the `vagrant` user who we are logged in as.
 We will copy the public key of this pair to the other master and both workers to permit us to use password-less SSH (and SCP) go get from `master-1` to these other nodes in the context of the `vagrant` user which exists on all nodes.

-Generate Key Pair on `master-1` node
+Generate SSH key pair on `master-1` node:

 [//]: # (host:master-1)